server-os/server-image/README.md

 It is also possible to create ISO and USB images.
 These images default to the VGA console.
-To make an ISO or USB image you can run from the root of the smartos-live repository:
+To make an ISO or USB image you can run from the root of the server-image repository:

 ```
 $ ./tools/build_boot_image -r $ROOT